ManInTheHam/GoQuant-Intern-Project/README.md

 ## ⚠️ Important Considerations
 API Credentials
 Update the main function with your own Deribit client ID and secret.
-🔒 Tip: Use environment variables or a .env config file instead of hardcoding them.
+# Tip: Use environment variables or a .env config file instead of hardcoding them.

 Error Handling
 Basic cURL error checks are included, but you should add robust error handling for:

-API response parsing
+-API response parsing

-Invalid input
+-Invalid input

-Failed requests
+-Failed requests

-Rate Limiting
+-Rate Limiting
 Be aware of Deribit’s API rate limits.
 Use sleep/delays or exponential backoff on HTTP 429 errors.

 Test Environment
 This code is designed for the Deribit Test API.
 ❗ Do not use with real funds.

-###🧪 Test Environment
+## 🧪 Test Environment
 1. OS: Ubuntu 22.04
 2. Compiler: GCC 11.4
 3. API: Deribit Testnet